 Seeking out New LTC Leadership

-Reed provides some great insight on how to seek out emerging leaders in your organization.
-He highlights the importance of looking at where results are manifesting within your organization, and then finding the face behind those results.
+Reed provides some great insight on how to identify emerging leaders in your organization.
+He also highlights the importance of looking at where results are manifesting within your organization and finding the face behind those results.

-To close the episode, Reed gives us some tips for how to look outside your organization for support, and shares examples of the partnerships Baptist Retirement Homes have been a part of.
+To close the episode, Reed gives us some tips for how to look outside your organization for support.
+He provides examples of collaboration from his time with Porter Hills Village in Grand Rapids, MI.

 Rapid Fire Q/A

 What valuable or actionable advice will we chat about that might be helpful for someone else in our industry?